aptmcl/SupercomputingKhepri/index.md

 ```
 \textoutput{plot7}

 As is visible, the work was uniformly distributed among the workers, independently of the number of workers being used.

+### Speedup

 The following bar graph reveals another interesting statistic that confirms our previous hypothesis regarding the time spent managing the workers _vs_ the time doing actual work.
 Here we measured the time needed to launch the workers (the `addprocs` operation) and the total time needed to process all work items.

 ```julia:plot8
 #hideall